artiku/JusticeOfMinos/README.rst

 -	Health.
 Player has health points (HP) that can be reduced by enemies or increased by potion.
 -	Movement speed.
 Player has a certain movement speed, which could be changed with potion for a certain time.
 -	Player can use equipment with his needs (whenever a pleyer wants).
--	Player can interact through the interaction key with (for instance, by pressing "f" button) : treasure chests, levers, enemies, doors.
+-	Player can interact through the interaction key with (by default the "f" button) : treasure chests, levers, enemies, doors.

 **Equipment**